“Doctor, I’m 30 years old and when I smile, lines appear that weren’t there before. Is this normal or should I be worried?”

 The advantage of acting intelligently at 30

-They need considerably less product for optimal results, generally 30-50% less quantity.
-Results are more natural because we’re working with emerging changes rather than established damage.
-Maintenance frequency is lower, typically every six to eight months instead of every three to four.
+3. Maintenance frequency is lower, typically every six to eight months instead of every three or four.

-Your smartest strategy for your thirties
+The smartest plan for your 30s

 If you don’t have static lines yet

-Your focus should be intelligent prevention.
+Your approach should be intelligent preventive.

 If you’ve already developed one or two static lines

-When to seek professional evaluation
+When to seek professional evaluation?

 Schedule immediate consultation if you have:

-Routine evaluation is sufficient if you have:
+Routine evaluation is sufficient if:

 Why professional evaluation makes the difference